ARTICLE I. NAME OF ORGANIZATION

 Section 2.
 Finances and Signing Authority

-Banking for The Collective shall be conducted at a bank selected and approved by the Board.
+Banking for The Collectif shall be conducted at a bank selected and approved by the Board.

 - Fiscal year shall end September 30th